 51 Gorgie Road, Edinburgh EH11 2LA

 The Scottish National Portrait Gallery

-A spectacular building both inside and out, The Scottish National Portrait Gallery is free to enter.
+A spectacular building both inside and out, The Scottish National Portrait Gallery is a lovely attraction to loose a couple of hours in.
 Even before you reach any of the artworks on display, we challenge you not to be mesmerised by the grandeur of the Great Hall, featuring a mural of prominent figures in Scottish history such as James Hutton, Bonnie Prince Charlie, Mary Queen of Scots and many more.

 Head into the gallery and you'll get lost in hundreds of famous portaits including Robert Burns, Sir Walter Scott and even more recent figures like Alan Cumming.

 Entry is free of charge, but there may be a cover fee for some exhibitions.
 Check out the National Galleries of Scotland website to find out what's happening.